-On March 15, 2020, the Company amended the August 15, 2017, thirty-year ash management contract with Merritt Operations Services Limited Partnership.
+On March 15, 2020, the Company amended the August 15, 2017, thirty-year ash management contract with Merritt Operations Services Limited Partnership that was terminated as of November 30, 2021, following the sale of the Cogen plant to Nicola Clean Energy Power Ltd as of December 1, 2021.
+The ash management services continue on a month-to-month basis until further notice and the discharge rate remains the same.
+On June 18, 2020, the Company received an amendment approving the import and storage of fly ash and remediated soil from Ministry of Energy, Mines and Low Carbon Innovation.
 The Company accepts ash which are blended with fill soils and plant seeds to assist with the remediation of the Merritt Mill site.
-The net proceeds from the receipt of ash are recorded in Gravel, ash, soil, and other income in the Condensed Consolidated Interim Statements of Operations and Comprehensive Income (Loss).
+The Company received on October 21, 2020, a Notice of Departure from Ministry of Energy, Mines and Low Carbon Innovation to receive Trans Mountain material for reclamation purposes.
+Net proceeds from the receipt of ash and soil materials for remediation purposes are recorded in Gravel, ash, soil, and other income in the Consolidated Statements of Operations and Comprehensive Income (Loss).